FEP202 Significance of Insects and Fungi in Forests

 Teacher is available via e-mail during normal business hours.

 A reading list will be posted in Canvas.
-All material covered in lectures and on excursions is considered curriculum.
+All material covered in lectures is considered curriculum.

 3 hours written exam

-150 hours of work, including lectures, excursions, reports and self-study.
+150 hours of work, including lectures and self-study.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)